 If you’re an engineer, a doctor, a business owner, or an executive you can improve your odds of success in life if you operate inside your circle of competence.

-3 major advantages of operating within your circle
+3 major advantages of operating within your circle of competence.

 - You avoid mistakes: Charlie Munger said, “If you make fewer mistakes, your investment performance will be better.”